markgaynor/stopsigns/README.md

 # Stop sign detection in Google Street View with Python and OpenCV

-Takes an address, and determines whether or not there is a stop sign there using Google Street View and a simple 24x24 Haar cascade classifier.
+Takes an address and determines whether or not there is a stop sign there using Google Street View and a simple 24x24 Haar cascade classifier.

 ![Example of stop sign detection](https://raw.githubusercontent.com/markgaynor/stopsigns/master/example.png)